Fredro Starr: Solo career

 On May 13, 2013, Starr released his mixtape and first solo project in 10 years entitled "Live 4Ever, Die 2Day".
 On November 26, 2013, Starr released his first single from his upcoming third album The Firestarr 2 entitled "What If 2".
 On January 8, 2014, he released the official video for the single.

 On October 4, 2015, at the Milk River restaurant in Brooklyn was held a rap-battle between Fredro Starr and Keith Murray.
 On the results of 3 rounds, Fredro Starr won with a score of 3–0.

 On March 9, 2018, Fredro Starr released his 4th solo album "Firestarr 2" on Mad Money Movement.
 In 2011, Fredro Starr announced via Twitter that he was working on the follow-up of his debut work.
 The album was due out in the summer of 2012, but later the release was postponed to the first half of 2013.
 In the end, the project was abandoned, as Fredro met producer Audible Doctor.

-In 2020, Fredro Starr released a video "Fuck Corona" dedicated to the situation with the coronavirus in the United States.
+In 2020, Fredro Starr released a video "Fuck Corona" on the subject of the COVID-19 pandemic.
 The single "Corona Freestyle" was released on April 17.
+During the year, Fredro Starr took part in the recording of albums by N.B.S. & Snowgoons — Still Trapped In America ("Reparations" feat.
+Fredro Starr), OptiMystic MC — Salty Waterz 2 ("Get 'em" feat Fredro Starr, MDMC & Sickflo).

+On September 7, 2021, together with his younger brother 6ambu Starr (ex-Bambu Gutta), Fredro Starr released 6lunt 6rothers (EP).
+The release consists of six tracks and was entirely produced by DJ Audas.
+On August 23, was released the visuals for "Onyx OG" (directed by Pinkall Productions).
+During the year, Fredro Starr took part in the recording of albums by DJ Kay Slay — Accolades ("Rolling 110 Deep"), Taiyamo Denku — Hip-Hop Or Death ("Follow My Lead" feat.
+Fredro Starr), Outlawz — One Nation ("Dat Cloth" feat.
+Supreme C, Fredro Starr, Kxng Crooked), Dope D.O.D. & ChuBeats — The Whole Planet Shifted ("Cold Summer" feat.
+Fredro Starr, Rook Da Ruckus, Willy Snypa & SickFlo).